-The U.S. Department of Education requires all Stafford loan and/or Federal Direct student loan borrowers that drop below six (6) credit hours of enrollment to complete an Exit Interview.
-This may be done by logging onto www.StudentLoans.gov.
-Failing to repay your Stafford loans can result in bad credit, garnished wages, and garnished tax refunds, which can prohibit the purchase of a home, car and in some instances obtaining employment.
+The U.S. Department of Education requires all Stafford Ioan and/or Federal Direct student Ioan borrowers that drop below six (6) credit hours of enrollment to complete an Exit Interview.
+This may be done by logging onto www.studentaid.gov.
+Failing to repay your Stafford Ioans can result in bad credit, garnished wages, and garnished tax refunds, which can prohibit the purchase of a home, car and in some instances obtaining employment.